 category: about me

-I am an experienced undergraduate, upper-division lecturer in subjects of quantitative & qualitative research methods; and, social, industrial/organizational, and positive psychology.
-In addition, I have prior work and research experience in the fields of mindfulness, addictions recovery, positive and clinical psychology.
-I have consulted on organizational development matters with local law enforcement, internet companies, and university electrophysiology labs.
+He is an experienced undergraduate, upper-division lecturer in quantitative & qualitative research methods in the social sciences.
+Daniel has taught and/or developed coursework in social, industrial/organizational, and positive psychology.
+He has over a decade of experience in the fields of mindfulness, addictions recovery, and positive and clinical psychology.
+Daniel has recently consulted on organizational development matters with local law enforcement, internet backbone companies, and university electrophysiology labs.